About me

 I am an instructor in Quantitative Finance, Programming, and Applied Machine Learning/AI for finance, marketing, and business.

-My academic work is driven by a strong interest in using mathematics, data science, and technology to address real financial and economic problems.
 In my courses my focus is on turning complex quantitative concepts into clear, structured, and project‑based learning experiences that prepare students for real industry challenges.

 Alongside my academic work, I have worked in industry roles at Natixis and Nexus Horizon, contributing to projects in security management, financial modeling, and quantitative research.
 Across both academia and industry, I emphasize rigorous modeling, real financial datasets, and practical problem‑solving.

-**Research Focus ** My doctoral research in Quantitative Finance examined market antifragility using machine learning and mathematical modeling techniques.
+My doctoral research in Quantitative Finance examined market antifragility using machine learning and mathematical modeling techniques.

 Current research directions include: